Analysis | Eric Adams and the history of come-from-behind wins in ranked-choice races

 But what if it did happen?
 And what does history tell us about the possibility?

-Adams’s current lead over second-place Maya Wiley stands at 31.7 percent to 22.3 percent — 9.4 points — with results currently in from 84 percent of precincts.
+Adams’s lead over second-place Maya Wiley stood at 31.7 percent to 22.3 percent — 9.4 points — with results in from 84 percent of precincts.
 It could take weeks to count all of the votes, including absentee ballots, and then to pare down the field by gradually eliminating one candidate at a time until only two remain.
-But Adams’s lead would seem to be rather secure on it’s surface.
+But Adams’s lead would seem to be rather secure on its surface.

 That’s because no candidate in any American ranked-choice race has overcome such a deficit before.

 The election reform group FairVote, which advocates for ranked-choice voting, has crunched the numbers on previous come-from-behind wins in ranked-choice voting.
-They have found that, since 2004, only in 3.8 percent of cases has the winner of a single-winner race not been in first place after the first round.
+It has found that, since 2004, only in 3.8 percent of cases has the winner of a single-winner race not been in first place after the first round.

-Of 15 races in which a candidate has come behind to win, the largest deficit overcome was 9.3 percent — just shy of Adams’s current lead.
+Of 15 races in which a candidate has come from behind to win, the largest deficit overcome was 9.3 percent — just shy of Adams’s current lead.
 That race was the 2010 Oakland mayor’s race.

-It bears emphasizing that Adams’s lead could change somewhat as the final first-round ballots are counted, including absentee votes which might aid Wiley or third-place Kathryn Garcia (who is currently at 19.5 percent).
-But even if it were to shrink by a couple points, in only 5 out of 400 races has a candidate overturned a first-round deficit of more than five points.
+It bears emphasizing that Adams’s lead could change somewhat as the final first-round ballots are counted, including absentee votes that might aid Wiley or third-place Kathryn Garcia (at 19.5 percent).
+But even if it were to shrink by a few points, it would still very uphill.
+In only 5 out of 400 races has a candidate overturned a first-round deficit of more than five points.

 That said, bigger shifts are plausible — and have happened.